chikuku/AB-testing/README.md

 #### 2. Optimize the Cost-Benefit Ratio of Video Implementation
 &nbsp;&nbsp;&nbsp;&nbsp; To further enhance the benefits of adding videos, I suggest two strategies:
 * 1. **Selective Implementation:**
-   * Add videos only for products where the projected profit increase (e.g., 23 units from focal sales + 17 units from co-sales, multiplied by the product price) exceeds the video production cost.
+   * Add videos only for products where the product's profit increase (e.g., 23 units from focal sales + 17 units from co-sales, multiplied by the product price) exceeds the video production cost.

  * 2. **Reduce Production Costs:**
    * Consider cost-saving measures, such as creating shorter videos, using lower-budget production settings, or repurposing existing content.